 What is the maximum amount I can borrow?

-Salary and wages above $100,000 per employee are excluded from the calculation of average monthly payroll, but all benefits the business pays on behalf of such employees (e.g., health insurance, retirement benefits, group life insurance, and disability, vision, and dental insurance benefits) are counted in the payroll calculation.
+Salary and wages above $100,000 per employee are excluded from the calculation of average monthly payroll, but all benefits the business pays on behalf of such employees (e.g., health insurance, retirement benefits) are counted in the payroll calculation.
+If you already have an Economic Injury Disaster Loan, please inform your lender or lawyer.

 What information should I gather in order to apply for a PPP loan?

 You should have evidence of paying payroll or self-employment taxes.
-Your lender may require any or all of the following information for the relevant period; check before applying:
+Any or all of the following information may be required by your lender for the relevant period; check before applying:

 What can I use the loan proceeds for?